tango-controls/pytango/doc/start.rst

 **Visual C++ 9.0 (2008) express quick install guide**

 1. Download and install VC++ 9.0 (2008) Express Edition
-2. If you need to compile in 64 bits platform:
+2. If you need to compile in 64 bits platform
     2.1.
 Download and install Windows 7 SDK for .NET Framework 3.5 SP1 [a.k.a.
 Windows SDK 7.0]
         (**not** Windows SDK 7.1!)